 12. Will I get deported?

 No. Deportable offenses do not include minor traffic matters.
 Still, immigrants slapped with a traffic citation should consult with an attorney to make sure no recent changes in immigration law will threaten their resident status.
-Learn more about the criminal defense of immigrants in Nevada.

 13. Should I fight my citation or just pay the fine?